data-ethics-and-society/data-ethics-and-society-reading-group/Sessions/2021/08-21-session.md

 There will be time to talk about whatever we like, relating to the paper, but here are some specific questions to think about while you're reading.

 - Should AI be used for emotion detection?
-- How do we handle individual interpretations when classifying? (e.g. words in WordNet, images in ImageNet)
+- How do we handle individual interpretations/biases when classifying? (e.g. words in WordNet, images in ImageNet)
-- Is it right to keep building systems based on historic data?
+- Is it fair to keep building systems based on historic data?
-- Could a project like Project Maven ever be truly ethical?
+- Could AI use in projects like Project Maven ever be truly ethical?

 ---